AutoGPTQ/AutoGPTQ/README.md

 For ROCm systems, the packages `rocsparse-dev`, `hipsparse-dev`, `rocthrust-dev`, `rocblas-dev` and `hipblas-dev` are required to build.

-#### On Intel Gaudi 2 systems
+#### On Intel Gaudi 2 systems or Intel CPU

-To install from source for Intel Gaudi 2 HPUs, set the `BUILD_CUDA_EXT=0` environment variable to disable building the CUDA PyTorch extension.
+To install from source for Intel Gaudi 2 HPUs or Intel CPU, set the `BUILD_CUDA_EXT=0` environment variable to disable building the CUDA PyTorch extension.
 Example:

 ```bash
 BUILD_CUDA_EXT=0 pip install -vvv --no-build-isolation -e .
 ```

->Notice that Intel Gaudi 2 uses an optimized kernel upon inference, and requires `BUILD_CUDA_EXT=0` on non-CUDA machines.
+>Notice that Intel Gaudi 2 and Intel CPU use an optimized kernel upon inference, and requires `BUILD_CUDA_EXT=0` on non-CUDA machines.

 ## Quick Tour